danieljingtailiu/popmart-box-fetch/README.md

 ⚡ QUICK CHECKOUT: THE MONSTERS Big into Energy Series 🛒 Add to bag...
-👁️ Cart...
+🛒 Going to cart...
-✅ Checkout...
+✅ Ultra-fast select all...
-💳 Pay...
+🚀 Ultra-fast checkout button...

 ⏱️ CHECKOUT COMPLETED IN: 2.34 seconds!
-💳 COMPLETE PAYMENT NOW!
+🛒 MANUAL COMPLETION REQUIRED

 ============================================================
-💳 PAYMENT TIME
+🛒 MANUAL CHECKOUT TIME
 ============================================================
+• Checkout button has been clicked
+• You are now on the payment page
-• Complete your payment in the checkout browser
+• Complete payment manually in the browser
-• DO NOT CLOSE the checkout browser
-• Monitoring has stopped - checkout browser stays open
+• Bot will stop monitoring after getting the product
 ============================================================
 ```